allisonmorrell/gptbuilder/docs/README.md

 TBD how well this will work!
 Like I said, it's an experiment.

 # What's the point of GPTs?
 In my opinion, the most valuable applications of generative AI will not be chatbots.
-Chatbots lack affordances - they don't tell the user what they can or should do.
+Chatbots often lack affordances - they don't tell the user what they can or should do.

 Further, the best chatbots incorporate more structure behind the scenes - for example, displaying documents to the user, presenting the user with action buttons, and overall using the chatbot UI to facilitate a well-designed workflow and application features.
 If you know want to do, you can get far with this approach.
 Personally I've used [Chainlit](https://docs.chainlit.io/get-started/overview) to build these.